InformaticsMatters/ansible-bastion/README.md

 for the formation (and removal) of a bastion machine to support the Galaxy processing cluster as described in our [galaxy-cloud] project.

+## Provider environment
+You will need to set provider-specific environment variables before you can run this playbook.
+If you're using OpenStack you should `source` the keystone file provided by your stack provider.
+This sets up the essential credentials to create and access cloud resources.

 ## Playbook configuration
 The playbook relies on a number of _roles_ in the project.
 Where appropriate, each role exposes its key variables in a corresponding `defaults/main.yaml`